 The upper map (previous page), Figure 19, displays the potential for HSA resources in the Normanton area.
 Note that the area of high potential mapped to the north the EPG 32 coincides with the deeper Carpentaria Basin portion.
-The lower map in Figure 19 displays the EGS/Hot Rock potential and shows that there are currently no known high potential resources in the vicinity of EPG 32, EPG 34 or EPG 36.
+The lower map in Figure 19 displays the EGS/Hot Rock potential and shows that there are currently no known high potential resources in the vicinity of EPG 32.
 This data is based on regional well data that is located well away from the review area.